markushinz/socket-gateway/README.md

 ## Prerequisites

 * **Outer Layer**: A machine/server that is reachable from the Internet (usually cloud hosted).
 * **Inner Layer(s)**: A machine/server that is able to reach the desired endpoint(s) (usually a machine/server located in the same LAN) that is able to reach the Internet.
 The other way round is not required!
-If you deploy multiple inner layers, the requests will be forwarded to the different inner layers using round robin scheduling.
+If you deploy multiple inner layers, the requests will be forwarded to the different inner layers using a custom scheduling technique.

 ### Certificates